Sairsey/manga-reader/docs/commit-rules.md

 ```
 <commit message> AB#<Azure issue number>
 ```
-> Where "commit message" clearly explains what you have done.
+> Where "commit message" starts with **uppercase verb in past simple** and clearly explains what you have done.
 For example: "Fixed plus button on library screen AB#123"

 ### 7) Create Pull Request
 > Pull Request must be from yours "feature_*" branch to "develop" branch.